opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 |xsheet_toolbar|

-The Xsheet Toolbar, at the top of the Xsheet/Timeline pane, is a place where the user can display favorite OpenToonz tools and commands to have them readily available.
+The Xsheet Toolbar, at the top of the Xsheet and Timeline panes, is a place where the user can display favorite OpenToonz tools and commands to have them readily available.

 The Xsheet Toolbar pane can be toggled depending on user preferences.